| (23) Doctrine of Liberty One of the fundamental principles

 general and flexible enough to withstand the test of

+time in all circumstances.
 The Islamic Shariah affirmed the

 doctrine of individual liberty eleven centuries before